 VLE – Viennese Lexicographic Editor

-VLE is a fairly new piece of software that first came into existence as a by-product of an entirely different development activity: the creation of an interactive online learning system for university students.
-Thus, it was first used in a collaborative glossary editing project carried out as part of university language courses at the University of Vienna.
-As the tool proved to be flexible and adaptable enough, it was also put to work in other projects.
+VLE is an experimental piece of software that first came into existence as a by-product of a collaborative glossary editing project carried out as part of university language courses at the University of Vienna.
+As the tool proved to be flexible and adaptable enough, it was later also put to work in other projects.
 The interface is built around an XML editor.
 The communication between the dictionary client and the server has been implemented as a RESTful web service.